nodejs/node/deps/npm/docs/content/using-npm/config.md

 Also the tag that is added to the package@version specified by the `npm tag` command, if no explicit tag is given.

+When used by the `npm diff` command, this is the tag used to fetch the tarball that will be compared with the local files by default.

 #### `tag-version-prefix`

 * Default: "v"